NextMind is building a real-time brain computer interface, unveils Dev Kit for $399

 Two tracks

 NextMind’s device requires that you must be actively looking at something, because then that something registers in your visual cortex.
+Any object you perceive induces a specific response in your visual cortex.
+This neural response is reflected as a distinctive fluctuation in the EEG.
+Your visual cortex does not just receive input from your eyes — it also amplifies the firing of neurons for the features you are intentionally attending.
 NextMind is currently made up of 15 people spread across software, machine learning, hardware, and game development.

 “We have pretty good understanding of how the brain works and especially how visual consciousness, perception, attention works.
 This is what allowed us to invent this new approach that we call digital neurosynchrony.
 We use your top-down attention as a controller.
 So when you focalize differentially towards something, you then generate an attention of doing so.
 We don’t decode the intention per se, but we decode the output of the intention.”